310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 [^26]: This scene was slightly adjusted.
 The main translation follows the story as it currently is in-game right now, but if you'd like to see the version before it was adjusted, please <a href="/stella_maris/hidden_island_v2#Chapter-6" target="_blank">go here</a>.
 [^27]: Closed circle of suspects is a common genre of detective novels, where there are only a set number of suspects possible for a murder.
 See more <a href="https://en.wikipedia.org/wiki/Closed_circle_of_suspects" target="_blank">here</a>.
 [^28]: Referring to what happened in <a href="/supervillain" target="_blank">Supervillain</a>.
+[^29]: This is referring to the events that happened to Ryuseitai throughout the previous year.
+For more information, please read the !!
+Era stories that precede this story, such as <a href="/comet_show" target="_blank">Comet Show</a>, <a href="/submarine" target="_blank">Submarine</a>, <a href="/supervillain" target="_blank">Supervillain</a>, etc…
+[^30]: Unlike young Kanata in <a href="/abyss" target="_blank">ABYSS</a>, Konata speaks in polite language, as well as using kanji in his speech.
+His first-person pronoun is <em>watashi</em>, a neutral pronoun (and the standard first-person pronoun in Japanese).
+Also, although he shares the same 2D model as young Kanata, he has no voice clips when speaking.
+[^31]: The kanji for <em>minase</em> is 水無瀬 (water, inexistent/none, shallows/current).
+Minase originally referred to a stream of water flowing underground, but the surface appears to be dried up.
+Read more <a href="https://saigyo.sakura.ne.jp/minase.html" target="_blank">here</a> (Japanese source).
+There is also a Shinto shrine in Osaka called Minase Jingu Shrine, said to have one of Japan's best 100 natural water sources.
+Read more <a href="https://osaka-info.jp/en/spot/minasejingu/" target="_blank">here</a> (English source).